kveskimae/interaction-units/README.md

 ## All pairwise interactions

-In this configuration, interaction terms are formed by making all possible pairwise combinations.
+In this configuration, interaction terms are formed by making all possible pairwise multiplications.

 ![Pairwise interactions](/img/all_pairwise.png)